roytang/blog/content/post/2017/05/review-guardians-of-the-galaxy-vol-2/index.md

 title: 'Review: Guardians of the Galaxy Vol 2'
 type: post
 url: /2017/05/review-guardians-of-the-galaxy-vol-2/
-reviews:
-- media: movies
-  title: "Guardians of the Galaxy vol 2 (2017)"
 ---

 First, the spoiler-free summary (spoilers after this part):